wenjianma/ID2223Lab2/README.md

 whisper_mandarin_training_pipeline.ipynb ---------------- Training pipeline of whisper_mandarin
 ```

-In this task, we first fine-tune a pretrained  transformer model [Whisper provided by openai](https://openai.com/research/whisper) for mandarin.
+In this lab, we first fine-tune a pretrained  transformer model [Whisper provided by openai](https://openai.com/research/whisper) for mandarin.
 The Word Error Rate (WER) we get after multiple training sessions is 109.
 Then, we build and run an inference pipeline with a [Gradio UI on Hugging Face Spaces](https://huggingface.co/spaces/Dengty/Mandarin) for our model.
 In this Gradio UI, we realize the following functions.
-1. Speak to Search.User can speak into the microphone about the video they want to search on Youtube.
+1. Speak to Search.User can speak into the microphone about the video they want to search on YouTube.
 2. Crawl Video.
 Then, the web crawler implemented by us will return a URL to the video.
 3. Transcription.
 The audio of this video will be transcribed into text.

-### Task 2
+### Model Improvement
-In this task, we first explore how can we improve the model performance.
 We think in the following two approaches.
 First approach is model-centric approach, which is about tuning hyperparamters, changing the fine-tuning model architecture.
 Second approach is data-centric approach, which is about identifying new data sources enabling to train a better model.
 #### Model-Centric Approach